Why Patients Choose Penn Medicine's Lung Transplant Program

 - Access to clinical trials and emerging research for advanced lung disease and lung transplantation.

 - Magnet recognition for excellence in nursing care at the Hospital of the University of Pennsylvania.

-- A specialized team of lung transplant pulmonologists, cardiothoracic surgeons, nurse practitioners, chest radiologists, physical and respiratory therapists, financial counselors and social workers; all dedicated to caring for patients and their loved ones through the transplant process.
+- A specialized team of lung transplant pulmonologists, cardiothoracic surgeons, nurse practitioners, transplant nurse coordinators, chest radiologists, physical and respiratory therapists, financial counselors and social workers; all dedicated to caring for patients and their loved ones through the transplant process.